Are you interested in implementing a Food Sovereignty Ordinance in your community?

 Food sovereignty is the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.
 It puts those who produce, distribute and consume food at the heart of food systems.
 It based on La Via Campesina, the peasants’ movement, which began in 1992 in South America to protect the lives, livelihood and land of small-scale farmers.
 It has grown to an international movement to empower food producers (farmers, fisherman, etc), protecting their rights, attaining living wages, healthy working conditions, food justice and environmentally sound food farming/harvesting practices. (sources: localfoodrules.org, https://viacampesina.org)

-What is the history in Maine?
+What is the history of food sovereignty ordinances in Maine?

-• In 2011, Maine passed a bill “to oppose any federal statute, law, or regulation that attempts to threaten our basic human right to save seed and grow, process, consume and exchange food and farm products” in response to pressure from Maine farmers, food producers and community members.
+In 2011, Maine passed a bill “to oppose any federal statute, law, or regulation that attempts to threaten our basic human right to save seed and grow, process, consume and exchange food and farm products” in response to pressure from Maine farmers, food producers and community members.
 This legislation was based on a grassroots effort by community members in Down East Maine.
 The grassroots effort has a website, Local Food Rules.

-• With a growing grassroots base and outreach efforts, and work by then State Rep. Craig Hickman and Senator Troy Jackson, in 2017 Gov. LePage signed the Maine Food Sovereignty Act into law, giving municipalities the right to regulate their own food systems.
+With a growing grassroots base and outreach efforts, and work by then State Rep. Craig Hickman and Senator Troy Jackson, in 2017 Gov. LePage signed the Maine Food Sovereignty Act into law, giving municipalities the right to regulate their own food systems.
 This is done through a Food Sovereignty Ordinance (FSO) at the municipal level.
 Link to the Maine Food Sovereignty Act legislation.

-• In 2021 Maine voters passed a constitutional amendment declaring "that all individuals have a natural, inherent and unalienable right to grow, raise, harvest, produce and consume the food of their own choosing for their own nourishment, sustenance, bodily health and well-being".
+In 2021, Maine voters passed a constitutional amendment declaring "that all individuals have a natural, inherent and unalienable right to grow, raise, harvest, produce and consume the food of their own choosing for their own nourishment, sustenance, bodily health and well-being".
 It was with a 60% majority.
 See full text, here.

 What is a Food Sovereignty Ordinance?